dartsim/dart/docs/readthedocs/tutorials/biped.md

 [Jie Tan](http://www.cc.gatech.edu/~jtan34/project/spd.html).
 The
 basic idea of SPD is to compute control force using the predicted state at the next time step, instead of the current state.
-This Lesson will only demonstrate the implementation of SPD using DART without going into details of SPD derivation.
+This Lesson will only demonstrate the implementation of SPD using KIDO without going into details of SPD derivation.

 The implementation of SPD involves accessing the current dynamic quantities in Lagrange's equations of motion.
-Fortunately, these quantities are readily available via DART API, which makes the full implementation of SPD simple and concise:
+Fortunately, these quantities are readily available via KIDO API, which makes the full implementation of SPD simple and concise:

 ```cpp